 • Interest in the teaching of financial literacy so that students are better informed to make decisions about the use and management of money

-- Required short essay describing the importance of teaching financial literacy in the primary, middle or secondary schools (300 words or less)
+Submit your application to the Financial Aid Office by July 1.
+Please make sure your application package contains the completed application and required short essay describing the importance of teaching financial literacy in the primary, middle or secondary schools (300 words or less).

 Outside Scholarships and Awards

 If a student receives a scholarship from an outside source, you must inform our office as soon as possible so we can update your awards.

 To facilitate this process, you should ask the awarding organization to make the scholarship check payable only to UNC Asheville and send the check directly to the Office of Financial Aid.
 To ensure that funds are applied accurately, the scholarship check should contain both the student's name and student ID number.